BeniaminoSquitieri/Data-base-project/README.md

 These queries provide insights into patterns and trends in terrorist activities, helping to understand the scope and impact of the data stored.

-## Results and Future Improvements

-### Results
-The database effectively stores and manages detailed information about terrorist attacks.
-It supports complex queries that can retrieve and analyze data on attackers, weapons, and victims.
-The normalization process ensures efficient data handling, and the use of design patterns adds flexibility to the database.

 ## Contact Information